kitschpatrol/yanki-obsidian/README.md

 No, Obsidian is the source of truth.

 _Technically_ nothing's stopping you from making edits in Anki, but any changes to or deletions of Yanki-managed notes from inside the Anki desktop application or mobile app will be overwritten on the next sync.

+### Do I have to run the sync command every time I change a flashcard note?

+Yes.
+Earlier versions of Yanki Obsidian features an auto sync mode which would detect changes automatically, but in hindsight this seems too risky to be worth it.

+The feature is currently deprecated but is still available in the advanced settings section via the [Automatic sync](#automatic-sync) toggle, but it's not recommended and will probably be removed from the next major version of the Yanki Obsidian plugin.

 ### Can I embed images in my notes?